Logit Distance Bounds Representational Similarity: Example of Models with small KL Divergence and Equal Embeddings, but Dissimilar Unembeddings

 \section{Example of Models with small KL Divergence and Equal Embeddings, but Dissimilar Unembeddings}

-In this section, we illustrate why when we want to measure representational similarity that takes into account the equivalence relation of the identifiability class and why it is not enough to consider a measure on only similarity between the embeddings (or unembeddings).
+In this section, we give an illustration of why we want to measure representational similarity that takes into account the equivalence relation of the identifiability class and why it is not enough to consider a measure which only considers similarity between the embeddings (or unembeddings) (see \cref{app:example_max_mCCA_diff_dists} for another example).

 We do this by constructing a pair of models with equal embeddings and small KL divergence, but dissimilar unembeddings as measured with $m_{\mathrm{CCA}}$.
 Note that these models will also be dissimilar in terms of $d_{\mathrm{rep}}$, since $d_{\mathrm{rep}}$ includes the unembeddings through the unembeddings matrices.
 These constructed models are displayed in \cref{fig:model_1_emb_unemb,fig:model_2_emb_unemb}